 Note: In Vivado 2018.x and beyond, re-packaging an IP also repackages the IP in an archived project.
-When repacking a bd.tcl, it will not be re-read.
-Relaunch Vivado if re-reading is required.

 To re-package IP, do the following:

 - 1. At the bottom of the Review and Package view, click the Re-Package IP button. - 2.
 If successful, click OK on the Package IP popup dialog box.